kirajano/wiki-streams/README.md

 ## Start
 The application is a `docker-compose` and can be initialized simply with `docker-compose up -d`.
 The below information describes in detail the single steps taken to build the pipeline.
 The application essentially sources event data, process them in real-time and pushes out to ElasticSearch.
 The index is created rather seamlessly thanks to structured data coming out of Kafka.

+The *requirements file* is not necessary but contains an optional package `sample` for test streaming things on the command line.
+This helps with understanding the data and do some analysis.

 A single `start.sh` script to ran as one-liner is to be added in the next step.

 ## Sources